paulstroet/vu_course/index.md

 ### Week 1: Introduction + Natural Language Processing

-In NLP, we cover the following topics:
+In the first week, we cover the following topics:

 - String basics
 - Sentiment analysis